Rare Earth

 The band finally found a breakthrough hit with a Rock-flavored version of the Temptations' "Get Ready" which reached #4 in the U.S. The single was edited down from a twenty minute recording that occupied one side of their debut Motown album and not only showcased the band's instrumental prowess, but also typified their tendency towards artistic excess.
 Following the same formula, their second single was a cover version of another Temptations' classic, "I'm Losing You", which brought them a #7 hit in 1970.
 The following year saw "Born To Wander" climb to #17.

 As is the case with so many Rock groups that taste success, disputes between band members plagued Rare Earth.
-The band had suffered the first in a bewildering series of personnel changes that dogged their progress over the next decade as Rod Richards and Kenny James were replaced by Ray Monette and Mark Olson respectively and Ed Guzman was added on percussion.
+The band had suffered the first in a bewildering series of personnel changes that dogged their progress over the next decade as Rod Richards and Kenny James were replaced by Ray Monette and Mark Olson respectively, and Ed Guzman was added on percussion.
 This change in line-up led to a complete revamp of the band's style.
 Rare Earth proved that they could also write original material when "I Just Want To Celebrate" made it to #7 on the Billboard Hot 100 in the Summer of 1971.
 Early 1972 saw them back in the Top 20 with "Hey Big Brother".

 In 1973 The Temptations' mentor Norman Whitfield was brought in to produce the highly regarded LP "Ma", but if failed to produce a hit single.
 Motown recorded a double live set in 1974 "Live In Chicago", which was not released due to poor quality.
 By the time that "Back To Earth" was issued in 1975, another series of personnel changes had swept through the group, as lead singer / drummer Peter Rivera had left the band.
 The new line-up made a brief visit to the Billboard Top 40 when "Warm Ride" peaked at #39 during a two week run in the Summer of 1978, but subsequent singles proved commercially unsuccessful.

 When Peter Rivera re-joined the band in 1980, they signed to RCA and recorded an album called "Tight & Hot".
 Oddly, the album got a Canadian release only and quietly faded away.
 Rivera left the group again in 1983 and for a time, the band appeared lifeless.
 In 1985 a new line up with Gil Bridges, Ray Monette, Eddie Guzman, Mark Olsen, Jerry La Bloch and Randy Bergdoff resurfaced and began playing live dates.
 Rare Earth toured Europe for the first time with yet another line up, with Mark Olson being replaced by Rik Warner and Wayne Barracks joining as lead vocalist.
 Recording a live CD, "Made In Switzerland" in 1989, showed what a great live band that Rare Earth still was.
 That was followed by the studio album "Different World" in 1992.
-Both efforts showed that Rare Earth could still turn out top quality performances and recordings.
+Both efforts proved that Rare Earth could still turn out top quality performances and recordings.

 For a behind the scenes look at Rare Earth, be sure to read Gary James interview with Peter Rivera